MrHsiehVCS/unit8-pp/README.md

 `dropPiece`: Alternating yellow/red can be done with an instance variable.
 You might consider making a helper method that checks if a column is full.

-`play`: just use the methods you have alraedy made.
+`play`: just use the methods you have already made.
 If you want, you import the `InputHelper` class from previous projects.

 ## Extra credit